Kaua’i Hiking Napali Coast

-Mezmerizing and ominous is the Nā Pali Coast, the northwestern side of Kaua’i where no roads or homes exist.
+Mezmerizing and ominous are the best words to describe the Nā Pali Coast, the northwestern side of Kaua’i where no roads or homes exist.
 The only navigable route on the Nā Pali Coast is by foot, on the Kalalau Trail, an 11-mile journey that leads to Kalalau Beach where one can camp overnight.
 The Kalalau trail is Kauai’s most epic hike on the Nā Pali Coast, starting at the trailhead located at Ke’e Beach, and running all the way to Kalalau Beach.
 The Kalalau Trail hike traverses through 5 valleys and presents one of the world’s most challenging terrains.
 This epic Kauai hiking trail boasts 180-degree views of the Windex-blue Pacific Ocean, against the backdrop of towering pinnacles, majestic ridges, verdant valleys, and unspoiled beaches.

 Kauai Hiking Napali Coast – Breathtaking Ocean Views

 Kauai Hiking Napali Coast – First 2-miles (Hanakapi’ai Trail)

 The Hanakapi’ai Trail is a 2-mile hike from Ke’e Beach, taking you to Hanakapi’ai Beach.
 This is also the first portion of the Kalalau Trail.
 Many hikers will continue hiking an additional 2 miles into Hanakapi’ai Valley to see an amazing waterfall.

 Kauai Hiking Napali Coast – Hikers on the Kalalau Trail